fabien-roy/glo-4003-spamdul/CONTRIBUTING.md

 Issues must be placed on the [project board](https://github.com/GLO4003UL/a20-eq4/projects/1).
 There are 5 columns in this board :

-- Maybe : Optional issues that are not prioritized in the current sprint
+- To do : Issues that must be done to deliver the current iteration
-- ToDo : Issues that must be done to deliver the current iteration
+- In progress : Self-explanatory
-- InProgress : Self-explanatory
+- Review in progress : Issues currently in review
-- InReview : Issues currently in review
+- Reviewer approved : Issues to be merged
 - Done : Closed issues (see : Definition of done)

 The person in charge of an issue is in charge of moving it across the project board.